 The Eton Field Radio is a quality radio designed for the outdoors person and traveler.
-This radio is solidly built, reliable and compact.
+This is possibly the best shortwave radio on the market with a solid build, tons of reliable and comes in a compact size.

 The Field from Eton proved very handy at camp as a solid, dependable and far-reaching radio.
 The dials are simple to use and the tuner is surprisingly sensitive.
 Reception is aided by a telescopic FM antenna.
 The device also has inputs for an external antenna as well for an even greater range.